piyush280/piyush280/README.md

 - 👋 Hi, I’m @piyush280
-- 👀 I’m interested in Machine learning and IoT.
+- 👀 I’m interested in Automation and Cloud.
-- 🌱 I’m currently learning Devops and some of the javascript libraries, MERN stack soon will get job..
+- 🌱 Devops Engineer also working on some of the MERN stack Projects..
-- 💞️ I’m looking to collaborate on some startup ideas and for ML tech stuff.....
+- 💞️ I’m looking to get an opprtunity as DevOps Engineer in a Product based company or in any Startup.....
 - 📫 How to reach me email at : piyushrathod290@gmail.com

 <!---